 11 Pros and Cons of Waist Trainers

-With celebs like Kim Kardashian and Jessica Alba swearing by waist trainers, it is not a surprise that it has become a trend today.
-Lots of women are purchasing waist cinchers or trainers today in an effort to acquire the desirable hour glass figure.
+With celebs like Kim Kardashian and Jessica Alba swearing by waist trainers, it's not a surprise that it has become a trend today.
+Lots of women are purchasing waist trainers or cinchers in an effort to acquire a desirable hour glass figure.

-If rumors are to be believed, it was the wife of King Henry II of France, Catherine de’Medici who who introduced waist training by banning thick waists at court, somewhere in the 1500s.
-No one actually knows the reason behind her hatred of thicker waists trainers, but it was during this time that women started wearing corsets.
+If rumors are to be believed, it was the wife of King Henry II of France, Catherine de’Medici who who introduced waist training by banning thick and unsightly waists at court, somewhere in the 1500s.
+No one actually knows the reason behind her hatred of unsightly waists, but it was during this time that women started wearing corsets.

 Waist trainers were called corsets only in the 19th century, earlier they were referred to as ‘stays’ and ‘a pair of bodies’.
-Corsets have been in and out of fashion for several years.
-In recent years waist training has gained a unique following and has remained in the limelight as celebrities and socialites continue to sing their praises.
+Corset training has been in and out of fashion for several years.
+In recent years waist training has gained a unique following and has remained in the limelight as celebrities and socialites continue to sing it's praises.

 The Pros of Waist Training

-For thousands of years, women have used corsets as a tool for waist training.
+For thousands of years, women have used corsets as a mechanism to train their waist.
 The basic premise behind waist training is very simple.
 You wear a waist trainer that is laced tightly for a specified period of time – that is all.
 This constant constriction around your waist eventually works to reduce your natural waist size over time.